- Fantastic Views

 To ensure your stay is as comfortable as possible all bed linen and towels are provided and electric is included in the rental price.

-Ground Floor: Kitchen and utility area, dining room, living room and rear porch.
+Ground Floor: Kitchen and utility area, dining room, living room, second living room with 1 x double futon, wet room with shower, basin and WC.
+Rear porch.

 Outside: Terraced patio with variety of furniture.